Survivor Series (2015)

 The 2015 Survivor Series was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the 29th annual Survivor Series and took place on November 22, 2015, at Philips Arena in Atlanta, Georgia, which was the first time the state hosted the event.
-The event celebrated The Undertaker's 25th anniversary in WWE, his debut occurring at the 1990 Survivor Series.
-This was also the last Survivor Series event to be held before the reintroduction of the brand extension in July 2016, and the final Survivor Series event until the 2022 event to not carry the brand supremacy theme.
+It was the 29th annual Survivor Series and took place on November 22, 2015, at Philips Arena in Atlanta, Georgia, which was the first Survivor Series held in the U.S. state of Georgia.
+The event was highlighted by the titular Survivor Series match, a tag team elimination match that pits teams of multiple wrestlers against each other.
+The event also celebrated The Undertaker's 25th anniversary in WWE, his debut occurring at the 1990 Survivor Series.

 Nine matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, Roman Reigns defeated Dean Ambrose to win the vacant WWE World Heavyweight Championship; however, immediately after the match, Sheamus cashed in his Money in the Bank contract and defeated Reigns to win the title.
-In another prominent match, The Undertaker teamed with Kane, thus reuniting The Brothers of Destruction, and defeated The Wyatt Family (represented by Bray Wyatt and Luke Harper).
+In another prominent match, The Undertaker teamed with Kane, thus reuniting The Brothers of Destruction, and defeated The Wyatt Family (Bray Wyatt and Luke Harper).
+There were also two Survivor Series matches, one on the pre-show and the other on the main card.

+This was the last Survivor Series event to be held before the reintroduction of the brand extension in July 2016.
+The 2016 event subsequently introduced a brand competition theme, as such, this was the final Survivor Series event until the 2022 event to not carry the brand supremacy theme.

 Production

 Background

-The event was held at the Philips Arena in Atlanta, Georgia.
+The 29th annual Survivor Series event was held at the Philips Arena in Atlanta, Georgia.

-Survivor Series is an annual professional wrestling event produced every November by WWE since 1987, generally held the week of Thanksgiving.
-The second longest running pay-per-view (PPV) event in history (behind WWE's WrestleMania), it is one of the promotion's original four PPVs, along with WrestleMania, Royal Rumble, and SummerSlam, referred to as the "Big Four".
+Survivor Series is an annual professional wrestling event, produced every November by WWE since 1987, generally held around Thanksgiving in the United States.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
+In what has become the second longest-running PPV event in history (behind WWE's WrestleMania), it is one of the promotion's original four PPVs, along with WrestleMania, SummerSlam, and Royal Rumble, referred to as the "Big Four".
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
-Announced on July 13, 2015, the 2015 event was the 29th Survivor Series and was scheduled to be held on November 22, 2015, at Philips Arena in Atlanta, Georgia, which was the first time the state hosted the event.
-In addition to airing on traditional PPV, the event was livestreamed on the WWE Network.
+Announced on July 13, 2015, the 29th Survivor Series event was scheduled to be held on November 22, 2015, at Philips Arena in Atlanta, Georgia, which was the first Survivor Series held in the U.S. state of Georgia.